-Religion of Peace: How Islam Realizing Peace for Mankind? ~ Previously, in the first article on this blog I have explained briefly that Islam is a divine religion that brings peace to mankind.
-There are some arguments that I mentioned to explain it, either the argument of the Qur’an or the hadith of Prophet Muhammad Shallallaahu ‘alaihi wa sallam.
-Thus, then the next question, which we will discuss now, is, how Islam Realizing peace for mankind?
+How is Islam Realizing Peace for Mankind? ~ Previously, in the first article on this blog I have explained briefly that Islam is a divine religion that brings peace to mankind.
+There are some arguments that I mentioned to explain it, either the argument of the Qur’an or the hadith of Prophet Muhammad Shallallaahu alaihi wa sallam.
+Thus, then the next question, which we will discuss now, is, how is Islam Realizing peace for mankind?
 However, this question becomes very important for us to answer, especially when there is so much wrong in understanding the content of Islamic teachings.

 Broadly speaking, we can say that what is contained in the two primary references in Islam are general matters, which must be believed by all human beings in general, and the things that are specific, which Muslims must obey special.
 By believing and the things that are common and that is the special peace for mankind will be realized to the fullest.

 I have previously said to the reader that what I mean by general matters above is the things related to faith, where this faith becomes one of the benchmarks of one’s piety-and at the same time he will give peace on one’s inner self.
 Of course, when we talk about faith, we will be faced with differences in every religion that determines who and what to believe, and how to believe.
 However, given the many evidences that prove that Islam is the last divine religion, which perfects the earlier celestial religions, then at least we can conclude and believe, at least because it is so, that who and what to believe, as well as the way of faith Which has been determined in the religion of Islam is the most ideal.